wolfgang101/include-mastodon-feed/readme.txt

 The account ID (a long number - see FAQ on how to get it)

 * **instance** (required)
-Domain name of the instance (e.g. example.org)
+Domain name of the instance without https:// (e.g. example.org)

 * **limit**
 Maximum number of statuses (Default: 20)